yiisoft/yii2-debug/docs/guide/installation.md

 ];
 ```

+More information about the DB panel can be found in [database queries](db-panel.md) section.

 ### Extra configuration for opening in IDE's

 Wouldn't it be nice to be able to open files directly from the debug trace?